-For suitability for tissue donation refer to INF1315 Absolute Contraindications to tissue donation, INF1478 Information for consenting nurses, JPAC and SOP5024 Tissue Referral Process.
-Where a tissue donation referral is accepted there may be a need to gain a further maternal blood sample to accompany the tissue (where maternal sampling is indicated) as per JPAC guidance.
+For suitability for tissue donation refer to SOP5981 - Tissue and Eye Donation Information for Consenting Nurses, JPAC and SOP5024 Tissue Referral Process.

+Where a tissue donation referral is accepted there will be a need to gain a further maternal blood sample to accompany the tissue (where maternal sampling is indicated) as per JPAC guidance.
+The mother should be informed that this needs to be taken just prior to theatres.